rzcao/APIC-analytical-complex-field-reconstruction/README.md

 [ftRecons,maskRecons] = recFieldFromKnown(im_DF, k_DF, ftRecons, maskRecons, CTF_abe);
 ```
 Important optional arguments for this function are `'drift'`, `'threshold'`, and `'intensity correction'`.
 1. `'drift'`: Whether to consider calibration error in illumination angle.
 When set to `true`, this function provides more robust results.
-However, this leads to assuming a smaller known spectrum.
-This in turn would require a larger overlap ratio.
+However, this results in assuming a smaller known spectrum, which would in turn require a larger overlap ratio.
 2. `'threshold'`: When the overlap ratio of the data is large, we can use this argument to improve the SNR of the reconstruction.
 The program calculates the same spectrum multiple times using different measurements and then averages over these independent reconstructions.
 It is recommended to choose a threshold number in between `[0,0.4]`.
-A larger threshold number leads to longer reconstruction time.
+A larger threshold number leads to a longer reconstruction time.
-3. `'intensity correction'`: When set to `true`, the function automatically compensate for illumination intensity differences.
+3. `'intensity correction'`: When set to `true`, the function automatically compensates for illumination intensity differences.

 One example of using these additional arguments is shown below
 ``` matlab